encse/adventofcode/README.md

 # Advent of Code (2015-2018)
-My C# solutions to the advent of code problems.
+C# solutions to the advent of code problems.
 Check out http://adventofcode.com.

 ## Dependencies

-- This library is based on `.NET Core 3.0`.
+- This project is based on `.NET Core 3.0`.
 It should work on Windows, Linux and OS X.
 - `Newtonsoft.Json` for JSON parsing
 - `HtmlAgilityPack.NetCore` is used for problem download.